rafael-g-depaulo/obsidian-vault/RPG/R20/Spells/Spell Descriptions/compiled/Plant Growth.md

 %%TAGS:%%

 DESCRIPTION:
 This spell channels vitality into plants.
 The casting time you use determines whether the spell has the Overgrowth or the Enrichment effect below.

-Overgrowth.
-Choose a point within range.
-All normal plants in a 100-foot-radius Sphere centered on that point become thick and overgrown.
-A creature moving through that area must spend 4 feet of movement for every 1 foot it moves.
+**Overgrowth.** Choose a point within range.
+All normal plants in a 10sqr-radius Sphere centered on that point become thick and overgrown.
+A creature moving through that area must spend 3 sqr movement for every 1 sqr it moves (if it only spends 1 or 2 it moves 1sqr).
 You can exclude one or more areas of any size within the spell's area from being affected.

-Enrichment.
-All plants in a half-mile radius centered on a point within range become enriched for 365 days.
+**Enrichment.** All plants in a half-mile radius centered on a point within range become enriched for 365 days.
 The plants yield twice the normal amount of food when harvested.
 They can benefit from only one Plant Growth per year.

 INCREASES: